 Mirai is a premier full-service American bonsai nursery and school located just outside of Portland, Oregon.
-The secluded garden and facilities are overseen and operated by Bonsai Professional Ryan Neil and his wife, Chelsea.
+The secluded garden and facilities are overseen and operated by Bonsai Professional Ryan Neil.
 Through his rigorous six-year apprenticeship under world-renowned Bonsai Master Mr. Masahiko Kimura (of Saitama prefecture, Japan), Ryan obtained a deep and refined knowledge of the history, practice and art of bonsai.
-With an honest approach and American innovation, Ryan and Chelsea are now pushing the limits of what bonsai can be.
+With an honest approach and American innovation, Ryan is now pushing the limits of what bonsai can be.

 We create high-end, finished bonsai trees; we curate public and private bonsai collections; and we educate the most dedicated bonsai practitioners in the world.

 Mirai — We create trees that connect you

 HOW’D YOU GET STARTED IN YOUR LINE OF WORK?

 I've practiced bonsai since he was 14 years old.
 I conceptualized Mirai to be the resource that I always wished for as a young bonsai enthusiast.
 It is an incubator where the most innovative, highly-skilled bonsai is being created.
 It is also an educational resource for the most dedicated individuals who, regardless of whether they’ve practiced bonsai for 2 months or 20 years, are willing to start from the ground up to build a solid foundation of horticultural knowledge, design savvy, and technical proficiency.

 WHAT’S HAPPENING WITH YOUR BUSINESS CURRENTLY THAT EXCITES YOU?
 WHAT DO YOU WANT THE WORLD TO KNOW ABOUT YOUR WORK?